Activities

 UNITWIN is the abbreviation for the university twinning and networking scheme.
 The UNITWIN/UNESCO Chairs Programme consists of establishment of UNESCO Chairs and UNITWIN Networks in higher education institutions.

-As of March 31, 2019, there are 750 UNESCO Chairs in 114 countries.
+As of early 2025, there are around 1000 UNESCO Chairs in 125 countries.
 Over 250 Chairs are established in natural sciences.
-A list of such chairs as of April 2014 is given here.
+A list of such chairs as of early 2025 is given here.
 The UNESCO Chair on Water-related Disaster Risk Reduction at University of Ljubljana is the 42nd water-related chair in the world.

-As of March 31, 2019, there are 45 UNITWIN Networks in 22 countries.
+As of early 2025, there are 45 UNITWIN Networks in 22 countries.
 One of the UNITWIN Network was established in 2003 at Kyoto University, Kyoto as the UNITWIN-UNESCO/KU/ICL International Consortium on Landslides Mitigation for Society and Environment Cooperation Programme (605).

 It was extended to the UNESCO/KU/ICL “Landslide and Water-related Disaster Risk Management for Society and the Environment Cooperation Programme” to include water-related disaster and also disaster risk management and signed by UNESCO, Disaster Prevention Research Institute of the Kyoto University and the International Consortium on Landslides (ICL, Kyoto, Japan) at the UNESCO Headquarters in Paris on November 16, 2010.

-As of the end of 2016, there are 3 UNESCO Chairs active in Slovenia:
+As of early in 2025, there are 5 UNESCO Chairs active in Slovenia:

 Faculty of Civil and Geodetic Engineering is a member of the public University of Ljubljana — UL FGG has been involved in many EU research projects related to floods and fluvial erosion.